equinor/neqsimhome/README.md

 #### Excel/Cape Open (restricted access)
 * NeqSim Excel user interface
 * Cape-Open plugin to process simulators

+## NeqSim API
+The NeqSim API project uses NeqSim as basis for developing a web API using containers.
+The NeqSim API is based on the [Quarkus](https://quarkus.io/) framework (a cloud native container first framework).
+THe API can be used for running fluid property and process calculations.
+* NeqSim API
+* How to use the NeqSImAPI

 ## NeqSim web application
 A  web application has been developed to run calculation using neqsim via a web interface.
 Calculations such as TPflash, dew points, phase envelopes and hydrate equilibrium calculations can be run in the web application.
 An alternative web application is via Google Colab (Python).